Individual Lessons

 Individual music lessons at the Community Music School prepare students to express themselves musically and acquire the skills necessary to successfully participate in ensembles, perform in public, and enjoy a lifelong love of music.

-The Community Music School offers private music lessons for all ages, levels, and abilities.
-Students meet for one-on-one weekly sessions with CMS instructors.
-Music lessons are available on all instruments of the band and orchestra, piano, guitar, and voice.
+guitar, harp, and voice.
 Lessons are offered at four St. Louis locations, including an After School partnership program with the St. Louis Public School District.

-Our walk-in registration sessions allow staff members to consider a student’s background, personality, personal motivation and goals, as well as specific needs or requirements, to place the student with the most appropriate instructor.
+Our walk-in registration sessions allow staff members to consider a student's background, personality, personal motivation

 Youngest beginning age: